jsawinski/myake/README.md

 ### External sites

 External sites is at the moment of writing in an orphaned state and intended to be revived not before milestone 0.90.
+Planned features are:

 Myake supports simple handling of external projects, sites.
 It provides a simple interface for down- and uploading (e.g. using git).
 In combination,